 We are monitoring the situation carefully and will provide further information and updates about how COVID-19 is affecting our work as it becomes available.
 In the meantime, you can access information from the Virginia Department of Health or the CDC.

-We remain open, but our staff is working from home.
+We are continuing to serve you through a variety of online programs, but our office is closed to the public and our staff is working from home.
 The best way to reach them with any programming questions or feedback is by email.
+We are still able to receive mail at 145 Ednam Drive Charlottesville, VA 22903.